pnsn/squacapi_client/docs/V10Api.md

-We want to be carful about large querries so require params
+We want to be careful about large queries so require params

 ### Example
 ```python